loneregister/php-json-schema/README.md

 #### Overriding mapping classes

 If you want to map data to a different class you can register mapping at top level of your importer structure.
+Additionally, you can use the option property, maxNestLevel to increase your depth beyond the default 200 which may be useful for certain complex Schema's.
 ```php
 class CustomSwaggerSchema extends SwaggerSchema
 {